Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Implementation and numerical experiments

 Numerous methodologies already exist for formulating the ansatz circuit for ground and excited states.
 These include but are not limited to the unitary coupled cluster with single and double excitations (UCCSD) \cite{ucc-1}, the generalized unitary couple cluster (GUCC) \cite{uccgsd,Nooijen_paper}, the k-unitary pair coupled-cluster generalized singles and doubles (k-UpCCGSD) \cite{uccgsd}, the qubit CC \cite{Ryabinkin2019}, the adaptive ansatz \cite{adaptive-vqe-1}, as well as the hardware-efficient ansatz \cite{HEA}.
 Unlike unitary coupled cluster, which discriminates between occupied and unoccupied orbitals, GUCC treats all orbitals uniformly.
 This uniformity makes GUCC couple excited determinants together, thereby elevating its precision compared to the traditional UCC method.
 The increased expressiveness of GUCC thus results in enhanced accuracy when simulating many-body quantum systems.
 Given these significant advantages —particularly in scenarios requiring high precision and expressibility— we have employed GUCC as our ansatz.
 We now offer a brief recap of the GUCC approach.

 Inspired by the standard unitary coupled cluster theory, the generalized unitary coupled cluster ansatz can be expressed as:

 where $T=\sum_i T_i $ and

 Higher excitations can be written in a similar way.
 Here, the term `generalized' means that the excitation terms do not distinguish between occupied and unoccupied spin-orbitals (i.e., the indices $p$, $q$, $r$, and $s$ denote any spin-orbitals, regardless of their occupation).
 This feature allows GUCC to couple excited determinants effectively, especially at lower truncations \cite{ucc_qcview}; however, it is worth noting that including more and more transitions can result in increased computational complexity.
 The unitary coupled cluster generalized singles and doubles (UCCGSD) ansatz, first mentioned in the work by Nooijen \cite{Nooijen_paper}, considers only generalized singles ($T_1$) and doubles ($T_2$) cluster operators and finds widespread usage in the quantum computing literature \cite{PRA_Troyer,uccgsd,uccgsd-cqc,uccgsd-spin-adapt,ucc_qcview}.
 In this work, we utilize the UCCGSD approach and specifically concentrate on excitations that preserve the $S_z$ value instead of considering all generalized excitations.
 Similar methods follow the same practice ~\cite{uccgsd-cqc,uccgsd-spin-adapt}.
 To enable the practical deployment of cluster operator exponentials on quantum computers, we resort to finite step Trotterization.
-This crucial approach aids in breaking down these exponentials, thus rendering the excitation operators within our ansatz more tractable.
 In this study, we used a single Trotter step, which has been shown to provide precise results \cite{ucc-Strategies,IBM-PH}.
 Although the ansatz we employ is not a novel concept, our targeted approach enables us to reduce the number of variational parameters and gate counts relative to the standard UCCGSD while maintaining the excited states within the desired spin sector.